kupix/bungee/README.md

 while (true)
 {
     // ...
-    // Set up request's members, for example, pitch, as required.
+    // Change request's members, for example, position, speed or pitch, as required here.
     // ...

     auto inputChunk = stretcher.specifyGrain(request);

     // ...
-    // Examine inputChunk and retrieve the segment of input audio that the stretcher requires.
+    // Examine inputChunk and retrieve the segment of input audio that the stretcher requires here.
-    // Set data and channelStride here.
+    // Set data and channelStride to point to the input data.
     // ...

     stretcher.analyseGrain(data, channelStride);